 Other children may desire a more discreet option.
 The braces for kids can be made in such a way that minimizes appearance, making them blend in more with the rest of the teeth.

-To get all the facts about braces for kids, including whether or not your child needs braces in the first place, make an appointment at Petty, Bielik & Burke Orthodontics, with offices in Frankfort and Oak Lawn.
+To get all the facts about braces for kids, including whether or not your child needs braces in the first place, make an appointment at Petty & Bielik Orthodontics.
 Contact us today to schedule an initial consultation!